BJP confronts Gandhis as parliament gathers

 Sanjay Kumar, director of the CSDS think-tank and a leading opinion researcher, said: "They keep hitting the line that Congress is a dynastic party.
 The idea is to split the opposition."

-In May, 2014, Modi won India's strongest election mandate in three decades, but his dominance in the lower house is neutralised by an upper house where the BJP is in the minority.
+In May, 2014, Modi won India's strongest election mandate in three decades, but his dominance in the Lok Sabha is neutralised by the Rajya Sabha where the BJP is in the minority.

 And, while he has pushed through some reforms by executive order, that solution is temporary and likely to put off foreign companies who want stable legal frameworks in place before investing in Asia's third-largest economy.